About R3

 Dr David Woodward has been transferring this road based research knowledge base to race tracks around Europe, Middle East and South East Asia since 2008.
 This has concentrated on track surface evolution and how this influences tyre interface characteristics such as dry / wet grip and tyre abrasion.
 New methods of measuring have been developed to quantify these phenomena and their evolution over differing time scales.

-David Woodward is former Northern Ireland Branch Chairman of the Institute of Asphalt Technology and Secretary of the Institute of Quarrying.
 He is a member of British Standards Committee B/510/05 dealing with road surface characteristics.

 Examples of Research Experience